 Stick Style Houses

 Stick Style houses feature heavy exterior wood trim and tall windows.
-The style emerged in the late 19th century.
+The style emerged in the late 19th Century.

 Located in Chicago, this Historic Landmark Greystone was renovated in 2015.
 Featuring reclaimed brick pavers and Magnolia trees, this Victorian style house is a testament to the architectural style.
-The steeply pitched roofs are a feature of gothic revival homes.

 When they needed a scary house in the old films, they would often find themselves a Richardsonian style home to work with.
 These big houses built from stone resembled tiny castles.